Metastruct/luadev/README.md

  - There is no player autocomplete yet
  - Embeds your steamid on errors.
 Does not prevent changing it though.
  - Only checks if you are superadmin.
 Be careful who you let to use this.
 There is a hook for luadev access check for override.
- - No GUI, use gcompute for example
+ - No GUI, use Sublime-LuaDev for example

 ###### Cvars ######
  - ```luadev_verbose``` 0-9